Play Therapy: Play Therapists Impact On Mental Health

 Art therapy

-Art therapy is used for people of all ages as a separate discipline from PT.
+Art therapy is used for people of all ages as a separate discipline from play therapy.
 However, art can be a part of PT that allows children to develop new skills and the confidence that goes along with them while expressing their feelings freely.
 Adults often use art therapy as well, which can effectively treat challenges like grief.

 Filial